census-instrumentation/opencensus-website/content/_index.md

 {{<title-card>}}

-> OpenCensus and OpenTracing have merged to form [OpenTelemetry](https://opentelemetry.io), which will become the next major version of OpenCensus and OpenTracing.
-OpenTelemetry will offer backwards compatibility with existing OpenCensus integrations, and we will continue to make security patches to existing OpenCensus libraries for two years.
-To keep up to date with news and progress of OpenTelemetry, refer to the OpenTelemetry [blog](https://medium.com/opentelemetry).
+> OpenCensus and OpenTracing have merged to form [OpenTelemetry](https://opentelemetry.io), which serves as the next major version of OpenCensus and OpenTracing.
+>
+> OpenTelemetry has now reached feature parity with OpenCensus, with tracing and metrics SDKs available in .NET, Golang, Java, NodeJS, and Python. **All OpenCensus Github repositories, except [census-instrumentation/opencensus-python](https://github.com/census-instrumentation/opencensus-python), will be archived on July 31st, 2023**.
+We encourage users to migrate to OpenTelemetry by this date.
+>
+> To help you gradually migrate your instrumentation to OpenTelemetry, bridges are available in Java, Go, Python, and JS. [**Read the full blog post to learn more**](https://opentelemetry.io/blog/2023/sunsetting-opencensus/).

 ##### What is OpenCensus?